swan-bitcoin/swan-vault-recovery-assistant/README.md

 rustup update
 ```

+2. this repo uses `pnpm` for managing packages.
+You may need to [install it](https://pnpm.io/installation)
-2. checkout this repo and cd into it
+3. checkout this repo and cd into it
-3. `pnpm install`
+4. `pnpm install`
-4. `pnpm tauri dev`
+5. `pnpm tauri dev`

-## usage instructions
+## Usage Instructions

-paste both descriptors in and hit submit. app will probably crash if you leave one blank or the descriptor is invalid. app will probably crash if you mix testnet and mainnet descriptors. this is a proof of concept.
+Paste one or both descriptors in and hit 'Fetch Balance'.
+More features coming later.

 ## Recommended IDE Setup